 Host risk factors that are associated with disseminated gonococcal infection (DGI) include complement deficiencies, menstruation, pregnancy, history of pelvic surgery, and intrauterine devices (IUD).
 Specific strains of N. gonorrhoeae have virulence factors that have been associated with dissemination.
 These include strains containing a specific outer membrane called the porin 1A serotype that promotes resistance, diminished host inflammatory response, and host cell invasion and strains that require specific substrates for growth.
 It is also hypothesized that the pathogenesis of DGI may be partly immune-mediated.
 This is supported by the fact that the pathogen is frequently not isolated from both the synovial fluid and blood of patients with clinical manifestations of dissemination.

-Disseminated gonococcal infection (DGI) usually consists of two major clinical syndromes: the arthritis-dermatitis syndrome and localized purulent arthritis without associated skin lesions.
+Disseminated gonococcal infection (DGI) usually comprises two major clinical syndromes: the arthritis-dermatitis syndrome and localized purulent arthritis without associated skin lesions.
 There are, however, patients who present with symptoms that overlap between these two classic presentations.
 Although localized infection of the genitourinary tract, rectum, or pharynx by N. gonorrhoeae is a prerequisite for dissemination, patients with clinical manifestations of DGI often do not manifest symptoms of localized gonococcal infection.

 A high clinical suspicion is necessary for patients who present with joint pain or swelling that is concerning for septic arthritis especially in those who are sexually active and younger than 40 years old and in certain at-risk populations such as in men who have sex with men (MSM).
 A thorough history and physical examination including an emphasis on sexual history are needed in patients with suspected gonococcal arthritis.
 Menstrual history and pregnancy need to be assessed in premenopausal patients.
 Skin and joint examination may provide information that heightens clinical suspicion especially in patients who present with the typical triad of tenosynovitis, arthralgia, and skin lesions.